mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 ## Finding Footholds

-So if this is such incredible technology, why is nobody using it?
-I had thought this initially, before I came to find that, really, **everybody** is using it.
+> "So if this is such incredible technology, why is nobody using it?"

+I had thought this initially, before I came to learn that, really, _practically everybody_ is using it.
 It arrived, solved a very important problem, and then kept on quietly solving that problem for the last 40 years.
 The growing vocal interest in it presently is likely best explained by the increasing need for robust systems at scale and the frequent problems posed by concurrency in other languages, as well as the decline of [Koomey's Law](https://en.wikipedia.org/wiki/Koomey%27s_law) pushing us to reach for parallelisation in search of greater performance gains.

 But I digress, I mentioned that everybody is using the BEAM.
 Is this true?
 Well, according to Joe Armstrong ca. 2013, Erlang is used in about [half of the world's telecoms infrastructure](https://www.youtube.com/watch?v=cNICGEwmXLU&t=600s).
 [WhatsApp](https://www.erlang-solutions.com/blog/20-years-of-open-source-erlang-openerlang-interview-with-anton-lavrik-from-whatsapp/) has used Erlang for a very long time, and [Discord](https://elixir-lang.org/blog/2020/10/08/real-time-communication-at-scale-with-elixir-at-discord/) is known to get immense value from Elixir.
 Discord has contributed some great work to the Elixir ecosystem as well, like [Manifold](https://github.com/discord/manifold) and [Semaphore](https://github.com/discord/semaphore).
 [Fly.io](https://fly.io/), in particular, and their use of [FLAME](https://fly.io/blog/rethinking-serverless-with-flame/) are very exciting (relatively) recent developments.